cse110-sp24-group12/cse110-sp24-group12/specs/adrs/0509-password_page.md

 ## Decision Outcome

-Chosen option: "{Having password page}", because we can protect user's data and ensure that potentially sensitive information cannot be stolen and only access by the user.
+Chosen option: "Having password page", because we can protect user's data and ensure that potentially sensitive information cannot be stolen and only access by the user.

 ## Pros and Cons of the Options